MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note/generate-form.md

 # Transparency note for natural language to form

-This transparency note describes the AI impact of Power Pages's natural language to form feature.
+This transparency note describes the AI impact of Power Pages' natural language to form feature.

 ## What is natural language to form?